 - You want to launch a small online store.
 Wix’s ecommerce tools are surprisingly advanced (read more about Wix’s store builder here); or

 - You want an easy-to-manage restaurant site.
+After extensive testing, we picked Wix as the best website builder for restaurants.
 With the Wix Restaurants add-on, you can display menus, take online bookings, and accept orders all through your site

 - You have a yoga studio, beauty salon, or fitness center, and want to accept one-on-one or group bookings.
 The Wix Bookings app can help you do that